Catherine O’Kane has been hurt and frustrated by some of her husband’s choices. But in her eyes, his strengths far outweigh his failures.

 It is also partly because you love me through all the messes we have made, and handle yourself with integrity, even when you make mistakes.
 You are my soft place to fall.

 I am saying all of this so that you know that even your apparent failures aren’t failures.
-I never would have discovered what love really is without the hard times, and I like the person I have become.
+I would never have discovered what love really is without the hard times, and I like the person I have become.

 I love who you have become, and are becoming.
 You are doing okay, Duane O’Kane.
 If there is a balance sheet (which there isn’t), your contribution side is over the top.
 I am proud of you, and I think your Dad is too.
 I love you.